emaloney/MBToolbox/README.md

 ### Network Activity Indicator

-The `MBNetworkIndicator` class provides a mechanism to coordinate the display of the status bar network activity indicator.
+The `MBNetworkIndicator` class (iOS only) provides a mechanism to coordinate the display of the status bar network activity indicator.

-### Colors
+### Colors (iOS only)

 Mockingbird Toolbox includes various utilities for creating, examining, and manipulating colors.

-### Images
+### Images (iOS only)

 The Toolbox contains a `UIImage` class extension that adds methods for scaling images, as well as a `UIView` class extension for capturing the contents of a view as a `UIImage`, `CIImage` or `CGImageRef`.